Sasmita07/geo-cordinates-util/README.md

 # geo-cordinates-util

-To find the four corner geo co-ordinates from the given center point and the radial distance; which will help to figure out near by location.
+To find the four corner geo co-ordinates from the given center point and the given radial distance in meters; which will help to figure out near by location.

+# Running Locally

+Run node app.js